MarquessV/rigetti.github.io/README.md

 ### Layouts

-Related to how an individual page gets rendered, are [Layouts](https://docs.astro.build/en/core-concepts/layouts/).
+Related to how an individual page gets rendered are [Layouts](https://docs.astro.build/en/core-concepts/layouts/).
 These structure the UI and can provide common elements that should be shared across pages.

-Layouts are defined in `./src/layouts` and mostly provide metadata and global CSS.
+Layouts are defined in `./src/layouts` and for this site mostly provide metadata and global CSS.

 ### Components